kevin-truong7/AnimeRankingApp/README.md

 # AnimeRankingApp

-AnimeRankingApp displays constantly updating trending animes and its information in a list format by using the anilist API
+This ios app displays constantly updating trending animes and its information in a list format by using the anilist API

 ## Features